NickCellino/reinforcement-learning-exercises/bandit_problems/README.md

 The quantity we are trying to maximize is total rewards which is represented graphically as the area under the curve.
 In this experiment, the strategy in which we decrease epsilon over time performed the best.
+One interesting thing that we can see here is that, although the softmax agent generally chooses the optimal action less than the epsilon greedy agent, it performs about the same because it chooses "okay" actions much more than it chooses the really bad actions.

 #### Sources:
 1. Sutton, Richard S., and Andrew G. Barto.
 Reinforcement Learning: an Introduction.
 2nd ed., The MIT Press, 2012.